ballerina-platform/ballerina-library/docs/load-test-guide.md

 # max_replicas=1
 ```
 3. The `deployment` directory should contain the additional kubernetes artifacts that should be applied on top of
-   c2c genrated yaml.
+   c2c generated yaml.
 This will be done using Kustomize. `ingress.yaml` and `kustomization.yaml` is mandatory here.
    You can add any additional yamls you require for the deployment in this directory (helper pods, mysql etc).

 kustomization.yaml